 - CADENCE toolkit (for chip design, IC package design, PCB design etc.)

 - Debugging Tools

-This is not a comprehensive list of tools used in our PoC development.
+This is not a comprehensive list of tools used in Proof of Concept POC development.
 For more details about the tools and our PoC development activities, get in touch with our IoT leadership team.

-- Hands-on experience in rapid development of PoC for a wide range of industries including renewable energy, manufacturing & more
+- Hands-on experience in rapid development of Proof of Concept - PoC for a wide range of industries including renewable energy, manufacturing & more

 - Industry Recognition:

 - IEI Industry Excellence Award 2015 – Institution of Engineers (India)

 - ISO 9001:2015 & ISO 27001:2013 certified Quality management Process